 On April 2.
-2019, in a meeting of the Board of Directors resolved to issue 1,179,806,700 common shares (0.1632 price per share) to the Chairman, Arsenio T. Ng for investments amounting to One Hundred Ninety Two Million Five Hundred Thousand Pesos (P192,500,000) to be used solely for payment of subscription payable to ATN Philippines Solar Energy Group, Inc. The issuance of additional shares to be taken from the unissued capital stock of the Company.
-The stockholders of the Corporation in the Annual Stockholders Meeting of October 6, 2019 resolved to approve for the application of listing of 1,179,806,700 common shares with waiver by a majority of the minority of shareholders.
-The Philippine Stock Exchange has yet to approve the listing application filed by the Corporation.
+2019, in a meeting of the Board of Directors resolved to issue 1,179,806,700 common shares (0.1632 price per share) to the Chairman, Arsenio T. Ng for investments amounting to One Hundred Ninety Two Million Pesos (P192,500,000) to be used solely for payment of subscription payable to ATN Philippines Solar Energy Group, Inc. The issuance of additional shares to be taken from the unissued capital stock of the Company.
+The stockholders of the Corporation in the Annual Stockholders Meeting of October 6, 2019 resolved to approve for the application of listing of 130,000,000 common shares with waiver by a majority of the minority of shareholders.
+The Philippine Stock Exchange has approved the listing application filed by the Corporation.